-DoFs input devices.
-Although the costs for such a setup have reached a moderate level, common and even expert users hardly use these systems - even when 3D tasks have to be accomplished [3].
-One reason for this is the inconvenient instrumentation required to allow immersive interactions, i.e., the user is forced to wear stereo glasses, tracked devices, gloves etc. [12].
-Furthermore the most effective ways for humans to interact with synthetic 3D environments have not finally been resolved [3,6].
-Devices that enable control over multiple DoFs simultaneously still involve problems, which are often avoided by the usage of their 2D counterparts - as a matter of fact 2D interactions are performed best with 2D devices [3,9,17].
+Current 3D UIs are technology-driven solutions providing more immersive exploration of and interaction with complex datasets, in particular by using stereoscopic projection and tracked six DoFs input devices.
+Although the costs for such a setup have reached a moderate level, experts just like ordinary users rarely uses these systems - even when 3D tasks have to be accomplished [3].
+One reason for this is the inconvenient instrumentation required allowing immersive interactions, i.e., the user is forced to wear stereo glasses, tracked devices, gloves etc. [12].
+Furthermore the most effective ways for humans to interact with synthetic 3D environments have not finally been resolved [3, 6].
+Devices that enable control over multiple DoFs simultaneously still involve problems, which are often avoided by the usage of their 2D counterparts - as a matter of fact 2D interactions are performed best with 2D devices [3, 18, 9].
 However, while in real life humans are able to move and turn objects freely in a single motion, this natural interaction is absent in twodimensional interfaces; the user is forced to decompose 3D tasks into several 2D tasks.
-In addition, shortage of spatial input in typical 3D applications leads to the need to constantly switch modes.
+In addition, shortage of spatial input in typical 3D applications leads to the need to switch modes.
 This procedure results in ineffectiveness, in particular when switching between manipulation and navigation techniques is required in a repetitive manner.

-Most desktop-based 3D applications include three-dimensional content in combination with two-dimensional elements for graphical user interface (GUI) interaction.
+Most desktopbased 3D applications include three-dimensional content in combination with twodimensional elements for graphical user interface (GUI) interaction.
 While 3D content usually benefits from stereoscopic display, 2D GUI items often do not require immersive visualization.

 For such a system current autostereoscopic (AS) displays can be used to view 3D data stereoscopically without wearing any devices [8].
 Thus the user is able to perceive a stereoscopic image in a fixed area called sweet spot.
-When the AS display features, for instance, an optical head tracker, the user can even move in front of the display, while the tracking system can be further exploited to allow gesture-based interaction [11].
+When the AS display features an optical head tracker, the user can even move in front of the display, while the tracking system can be further exploited to allow gesture-based interaction [11].
+Even multiple users can view the stereoscopic content in different horizontally neighbouring sweet spots.
 However, the separation of the stereo half images performed by an AS display (see Section 3.1) influences viewing of monoscopic content in such a way that essential elements of the GUI are distorted.
-Although some AS devices can display monoscopic content, simultaneous display of mono- as well as stereoscopic content is not supported.
+Although some displays allow displaying monoscopic content on the display, simultaneously display of mono- as well as stereoscopic content is not supported.
 Thus, simultaneous viewing requires an additional conventional display to show the monoscopic content.
 But only few applications support rendering of a stereoscopic window on a different display.
 Nevertheless, problems arise from decoupling interaction and visualization; interactions with 2D GUI elements have to be performed on the 2D screen, whereas 3D content is displayed stereoscopically on an AS display.